Mick2nd/Mathematica/README.md

 So far there are 2 applications:
 - Mechanics application with calculation of Euler-Lagrange-Equations
 - QuantumMechanics application which among others contains a derivation function d

+Just for test:
+- added a deploy key and try to test that